pavitrakumar949/rtp-basics/README.md

-# RTP Basics: Media Transport in VoIP
+# RTP Basics – Media Layer in VoIP

 ## What is RTP?

-RTP (Real-time Transport Protocol) is used to carry audio and video media in VoIP systems.
+RTP (Real-time Transport Protocol) is used to carry audio and video in VoIP systems.

-SIP establishes the session.
+SIP is responsible for setting up and managing the session.
-RTP transports the actual encoded media once the session is active.

-RTP typically runs over UDP.
+Once the session is established, RTP carries the actual voice data between endpoints.

 ---

+## RTP and SIP Relationship

+SIP handles signaling:
+- Call setup (INVITE)
+- Call progress (Ringing, OK)
+- Call termination (BYE)

+RTP handles media:
+- Voice packets
+- Audio stream transmission

+SIP does not carry voice.
+RTP does.

+---

 ## Why RTP Uses UDP

-RTP prioritizes low latency over reliability.

-UDP is used because:
+RTP typically runs over UDP because:

-- There is no connection setup delay.
+- Real-time communication requires low latency.
-- No retransmission delay.
+- Retransmitting lost audio packets would cause delay.
+- Small packet loss is preferable to delayed speech.

-- Real-time communication is more important than perfect delivery.
+In voice calls, timing is more important than perfect delivery.

-In voice communication, small packet loss is acceptable.
-Delays caused by retransmission are not.

 ---

-## Core RTP Concepts
+## Basic RTP Concepts (Slightly-Advanced)

-### Sequence Number
-Each RTP packet includes a sequence number.

-Used to:
-- Detect packet loss
-- Detect out-of-order packets

-### Timestamp
-Indicates the sampling instant of the media.

-Used to:
+RTP includes:

+- Sequence numbers (to detect lost packets)
-- Maintain correct playback timing
+- Timestamps (to maintain playback timing)
-- Handle jitter

-### SSRC (Synchronization Source)
-Uniquely identifies the RTP stream source.
+- SSRC (to identify the stream source)

-Important when multiple media streams exist (e.g., conference calls).

----

-## Packet Loss and Jitter

-Packet Loss:
-Missing RTP packets may cause small audio glitches.

-Jitter:
-Variation in packet arrival timing.
-Handled using a jitter buffer on the receiver side.

----

-## Relationship Between SIP and RTP

-SIP negotiates the session parameters (often using SDP).

-After session establishment:
-RTP flows directly between endpoints.

-SIP handles signaling.
-RTP handles media.
+These fields help maintain smooth audio delivery during the call.